SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 ### Lyall Smol Tracker Soldering Video Tutorial

-If you prefer to watch a demonstration, follow along with this video:
+If you prefer to watch a demonstration, you can follow along with the video below.

 <div class="video-container">
   <iframe